General Trout Regulations

 - Trout caught and placed on a stringer or otherwise held in possession cannot be released later (no culling).

-- All trout in possession must be kept on a stringer marked with that angler’s name and fishing license number.
+- All trout in possession must be kept on a stringer marked with that angler's name and customer ID number.
 All anglers must have their own stringer.

 Daily & Size Limits:

-- Daily limit is six rainbow trout in all state-designated trout areas except in portions of the Blue River, the Lower Illinois River and the Lower Mountain Fork River.
-(See maps and descriptions on Trout Area Information.)
+- Daily limit is three trout combined in all state-designated trout areas except in portions of the Blue River, the Lower Illinois River and the Lower Mountain Fork River.
+(See maps and descriptions on Trout Area Information)

-- There is no minimum size limit for rainbow trout at any state-designated trout area except in portions of the Lower Illinois River and the Lower Mountain Fork River.
-(See maps and descriptions on Trout Area Information.)
+- There is no minimum size limit for rainbow, or brown trout at any state-designated trout area except in portions of the Lower Illinois River and the Lower Mountain Fork River.
+(See maps and descriptions on Trout Area Information)

-No person shall have in his possession in the field more than one daily limit of any trout species.
-After the first day, no person shall have more than 12 rainbow trout and 12 brown trout in his or her possession, except at the Lower Mountain Fork River and Lower Illinois River where the possession limit for brown trout is two.
-Nonresidents shall not have more than two days’ limit of any trout species upon leaving the state.
+No person shall have in their possession in the field more than one daily limit of any trout species.
+After the first day, no person shall have more than six trout in their possession, except at the Lower Mountain Fork River and Lower Illinois River where the possession limit for brown trout is one.
+Nonresidents shall not have more than one daily limit of trout upon leaving the state.

 Artificial Flies and Lures Defined: